 When You Don’t Have Proper Fender Clearance

-Once your fender has proper clearance, you’ll reinstall the wheel in reverse order.
-First, place the wheel in place and slide the axle through the fork legs and wheel hub.
+Once your fender has proper clearance, you’ll reinstall the front wheel in reverse order for this conversion.
+First, place the Harley wheel in place and slide the axle through the fork legs and wheel hub.
 Be sure to refer to your owner’s manual or service manual for proper torque specs on all of the fasteners you are reinstalling.

 You will follow the service manual instructions for properly torquing your front axle nut.
 Then, put the pinch bolt or cap on the right-side fork slider and secure it.
 If your front end has the pinch bolt instead of the cap, this would be the time to torque that as well.
 Next, you will put on your calipers.
 Make sure you use new brake pads if you are using new rotors.